JOHNNIENYC/Sparkify-Data-Lake/README.md

 # Sparkify-Data-Lake

 ## 1. Background
 Sparkify, a rapidly growing music streaming startup, is planning to transfer its user and song databases from a data warehouse to a data lake, in response to its swiftly increasing data volume.
 To achieve this, our task is to construct an ETL (Extract, Transform, Load) pipeline.
-This pipeline will be designed to extract both databases from S3, process them using Spark, and then reload the data into S3, formatted as a collection of dimensional tables."

 ## 2. Project Datasets
 Current user activity log data and song data resides in S3.
 The user activity log is a directory of JSON logs  and song data is a directory with JSON metadata.